ThnksCJ/Oneratus/README.md

 ### Structure

 * `Loader` – This module loads the client code from the server
-* `Client` – the client code, This gets loaded from the server using the loader when the game starts.
+* `Client` – The client code, This gets loaded from the server using the loader when the game starts.
 * `Server` – Authenticating hwid, sends client.jar in return if valid
 * `Installer` – installs the library jar and edits the version.json files (adds tweak class)